End of season's greetings from frigid Rutgers, a true test for the Huskers' motivation

 Football dudes are different.
 Armoring up for a cold game against a 3-5 team isn’t everybody’s idea of a good time.
 Spots next to the heaters will be at a premium.

-If the wind kicks up, scoring may be at a premium, as both defenses have rounded into shape in recent weeks.
+If the wind kicks up, scoring may be at a premium as both defenses have rounded into shape recently.

-Rutgers coach Greg Schiano — in the first year of his second stint there — has turned a defense that had 10 takeaways in 12 games last season into one with 15 in just eight games this season.
+Rutgers coach Greg Schiano — in the first year of his second stint there — has turned a defense that had 10 takeaways in 12 games last season into one with 15 in eight games.
 The once-historically bad offense is scoring more than twice what it did last year thanks to offensive coordinator Sean Gleeson, who regularly dials up trick plays.

 Nebraska is favored — in some places by a touchdown — but the challenge of the opponent, and motivation this late into the season, could be real for a young team still learning how to be confident and consistent.